Jolly Jordan Celebrations I Enjoyed

 We would play some card games, and then our Christmas tree was up by midnight on Christmas Eve!
 It stood brightly in our house until we took it down on January 7th!

 Each visit lasted about 15 minutes.
-In that short time, people served a tray filled with Jordan almonds, chocolate, cookies, and small shots of flavored liquors.
-I asked my cousin if this tradition was still going on now, and it doesn’t just end on Christmas Day.
+People served a tray filled with Jordan almonds,ies, and small shots of flavored liquors in that chocolate, cooked a short time.
+I asked my cousin if this tradition was still ongoing, and it didn’t just end on Christmas Day.
 People spend three days visiting their family and friends to reconnect!

 There Was Always Time For Presents During Celebrations!

 As kids, the most exciting thing about Christmas is all the presents you get!
 We received presents from our immediate family members.
 One gift you get all the time is money!
 The girls would get about 10 cents.
-Since he is the male in the family, my brother got double us girls.
+Since he is the male, my brother got double us girls.

 We would take that money and spend it right away!
-A man had a large wooding swing that he would only operate on special holidays.
-For five cents you could stand on the large swing with five other kids and swing your heart out for 20 seconds.
+A man had a large wooden swing that he operated only on special holidays.
+For five cents, you could sit on the large swing with five other kids and swing your heart out for 20 seconds.
 We were so happy, and the wooden swing was the highlight of our day!

 We lived a simple life with so much joy!

-I feel so disconnected from these traditions being far away from home.
-But now, I put our Christmas tree up right after Thanksgiving instead of on Christmas Eve.
-I have my kids and a few of my immediate family over at my house to visit too!
+Being far away from home makes me feel disconnected from these traditions.
+But now, I put our Christmas tree up right after Thanksgiving instead of on Christmas, my kids, and a few days before my immediate Eve.
+I also have family over to visit!

-May this new year help you create joyful memories last will last for years to come!
+May this new year help you create joyful memories lasting for years!
 Many blessings!

 Do you have a favorite holiday memory or celebrations you love?
 If so, share it with us!